newhuo-tech/sg-docs/source/index.html.md

 ```

 But 5-level/20-level incremental channel won’t disseminate any update in such a case.<br>
-In the future, Huobi Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while there is no order book change at all, the channel will be no longer disseminating messages of blank object any more.<br>
+In the future, Huobi Singapore will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while there is no order book change at all, the channel will be no longer disseminating messages of blank object any more.<br>

 5) 5-level/20-level incremental channel only supports the following symbols at this stage - ethbtc,ltcbtc,bchbtc, while 150-level incremental channel supports all symbols.<br>